Nadavc220/SemanticSegmentationInArtPaintings/README.md

-# Semantic Segmentation In Art Paintings
+# Semantic Segmentation in Art Paintings

-This is the official implementation of the paper Semantic Segmentation in Art Paintings.
+This is the fficial implementation of the paper Semantic Segmentation in Art Paintings.

 Coming soon...